BMW in the United States: History

 In 1992, BMW announced that it would build a 1150 acre manufacturing facility in Spartanburg County, South Carolina, United States to strengthen its international production system.
 The plant opened in 1994.

 In 2010, BMW announced that it would spend $750 million to expand operations at the Greer plant.
 This expansion will allow production of 240,000 vehicles a year and will make the plant the largest car factory in the United States by number of employees.
 BMW's largest single market is the United States, where 339 dealerships sold 346,023 cars in 2015.

-The two millionth vehicle built at BMWUSM rolled off the plant in January 2012.
-It is a vermilion red metallic X3 xDrive35i with Oyster Nevada interior and an M Sport Package, was driven by BMW Associate Terry Gardner, a 16-year BMW veteran, with accompanying associates Renita Williams, Trang Pham and Olga Yurchenko.
-These associates represent teams from each of the plant's manufacturing technologies: Body, Paint and Assembly.
+The two millionth vehicle built at BMWUSM rolled off the plant in January 2012., a vermilion red BMW X3 xDrive35i.
 The vehicle was retained on display at the Spartanburg Plant to commemorate the milestone.

-The $2.2 billion plant, which employs 23,000 (BMW and contract), is part of the company's global five-plant production network.

-In 2014, the automaker announced an additional $1 billion investment in the facility that will make Spartanburg, South Carolina, BMW's largest U.S. factory, with an annual capacity of 480,000 units when including the X7.
-There were 411,171 vehicles produced in 2016, of which 70% were exported to 140 countries.
+The six millionth unit was produced in October 2022, a green BMW X6 M.

 The plant is the largest BMW plant in the world in terms of vehicle production volume.
+In 2025, the Spartanburg plant produced 396,117 cars, of which 225,000 units were exported at a value of $10.1 billion.

-Another record was set in 2018, around 70% of production was exported to 125 markets.
+In 2018, around 70% of production was exported to 125 markets.
 The biggest export market was China, accounting for one-third of all export.
 That same year, BMW ceased exporting the X3 to China.

-A nearby dry inland port, 200 mile from the port of Charleston, handles many of the plant's needs for cargo and finished vehicles.
-In 2015, BMW Spartanburg sent 250,000 new cars by rail to the Charleston port.
+Most units are transported by rail to the nearby dry inland port, 200 mile from the port of Charleston.
 Some air freight is also used.